-This category includes attacks which enable obtaining detail information about the VoIP component, restrict its function, or eavesdrop calls/data that was made between the components.
-These types of attacks are the most widespread and include Denial of Service (DoS), or Man-in-the-Middle (MITM).
-DoS [2], [3] affects various types of IP networks services.
+2.2.1 Denial of Service (DoS)

+DoS affects various types of IP networks services.
 Subscribers are not able to use their services properly or the function of services is limited and marked as unusable.
 First, we will describe the implementation of the DoS flaw.
-In this case, the attacker send modified packets, or sequence of packets, through a "flaw" in VoIP component implementation.
+In this case, the attacker send modified packets, or sequence of packets, through a "flaw" in VoIP component implementation [7], [8].